 - How to Register for New Student Orientation

 - Directions Purdue University Calumet Student Union and Library Building

 Do I have to attend?

-New Student Orientation is mandatory for all students to attend.
+New Student Orientation is mandatory for the following students to attend:

 I used to go there a couple of years ago and know all about the campus.
 Do I still have to come?

 The campus and some of the processes may have changed since you last attended, so we encourage you to come and meet some new friendly faces as you become reacquainted with Purdue Calumet.

 Why do I have to attend New Student Orientation?